Virginia5632/allegro_HRII/README.txt

-Apart from adding this package to the website installation (see below) you have to:
+To have the full installation:
+- Follow instructions to create an original allegro_hand_ros_catkin as in the website

 - Change the "zero.yaml" in /allegro_hand_ros_catkin/src/allegro_hand_parameters according to the specific hand encoders offset